C0D-E/react-native-performance-boost/README.md

 ### **Problem: Out of memory errors**
 **Solution:**
-1. You have 128GB RAM - this shouldn't happen
+1. Check available system memory - may need more RAM
 2. Check for memory leaks in extensions
-3. Restart terminal and re-run optimizations
+3. Run `smart-dev clean-cache` to reset optimizations

 ---